Refuting A Weak Attempt At Refutation -- Part Eleven

 Aaah!
 Pssch!
 [Dramatic pause.]
 And "self-inflicted ignorance" [TFB is quoting me here -- RL], like... ; this is what she calls call "self-inflicted ignorance"..., because I did not know that Stalin had used the term "external contradiction".
 That's supposedly "self-inflicted ignorance".
 How is it "self-inf..." [garbled word]..., how is it "self-inflicted"?
 I asked you "Please provide evidence for your stupid claim!"
 And you don't.
 Then, I'm like, "Ok, well then there is no evidence to believe that."
 Then I googled the damn thing.
 Google doesn't come up with anything.
 I tell you that Google doesn't come up with anything.
 Then, finally you send me the quote.
 [TFB now adopts a pained tone of voice -- RL.]
 Oh, I'm really, like..., trying to.., s..., [garbled words/words]..., to in..., inflict ignorance on myself by asking, and asking, and asking, [garbled word -- sounds like "f*cking"]..., googling and asking you.
 [Dramatic pause.]
 Jesus f*cking Christ!
 This is stupid!
 [Approximately 53:50-54:44.
 I have italicised words where TFB tone of voice suggested he was trying to be emphatic, and I have done likewise in other passages transcribed from this video.
 The dots throughout this and other quotes indicate that TFB has stopped talking for a moment, or has changed the direction of what he wanted to say -- otherwise, they reflect (i) indecision in his delivery, or (ii) the presence of incoherent and indecipherable passages.
 They don't represent missing words.
 Where I have edited words out -- or simply ignored them for whatever reason -- that will be clearly indicated.]

 (1) Well, we have been over this so many times it is becoming tedious.
 TFB's memory is interestingly creative, here: The Stalin passage in question (about 'external contradictions') was in fact quoted in Essay Nine Part Two -- to which I had linked in the Essay TFB had been criticising in his first video!
-My accusation that TFB labours under the burden of "self-inflicted ignorance" refers to the fact that (i) He blundered into this debate with his ill-advised and ham-fisted attempt to refute me when he clearly hadn't checked his facts, but more importantly, (ii) He did so while being woefully ignorant of his own theory!
-I have pointed this out to him many times, so one more reminder risks being yet more wasted effort -- nevertheless, I have done so here in the vain hope it might engage with the few remaining brains cells that still seem to be working somewhere between his ears.
-I won't, however, be holding my breath.
+My accusation that TFB labours under the burden of "self-inflicted ignorance" refers to the fact that (i) He blundered into this debate with his ill-advised and ham-fisted attempt to refute me when he clearly hadn't checked his facts, but more importantly, (ii) He did so while being woefully and demonstrably ignorant of his own theory!
+I have pointed this out to him many times, so one more reminder risks being yet more wasted effort on my part -- nevertheless, I have done so here in the vain hope it might engage with the few remaining brains cells that still seem to be working somewhere between his ears.
+I won't, however, be holding my breath on that one.

 (2) Moreover, his Google search request was first advanced in this second video!
 I have covered that issue at length in an earlier reply (where we discovered that TFB doesn't even know how to use Google!); readers are directed there for more details.